 Kent police have come under repeated criticism for their heavy-handed approach to policing the event, a protest against the planned £1bn coal-fired power station at Kingsnorth by energy firm E.ON.

-MSPs scrutinise fully and vote on controversial measures like minimum pricing, which could have a devastating impact on the whisky industry.
-It is absolutely clear that if they continue trying to sneak through these measures then the entire package would
+to let MSPs scrutinise fully and vote on controversial measures like minimum pricing, which could have a devastating impact on the whisky industry.
+It is absolutely clear that if they continue trying to sneak through these measures then the

 Under the SNP's scheme, alcohol cannot be sold below a minimum price per unit.
 This has yet to be set, although Scottish ministers suggested a level of about 40p.

 This would mean a bottle of wine with 13% alcohol by volume could not be sold for less than £3.90 and a bottle of 40% whisky would cost at least £11.20.
 Promotions, such as three-for-two offers, are to be banned.

 Other parts of Salmond's alcohol blueprint are included in the new Criminal Justice and Licensing Bill and he could add the minimum pricing and promotions ban to this legislation.
 However, this would see their introduction delayed until next

 The SNP government announced yesterday that they would bow to pressure from Labour, Liberal Democrat and Conservative party managers and allow full parliamentary scrutiny of the measures, which include setting a minimum price per unit for all